How to Create Audio Ads: 8 Tips for Digital Advertising

 Brands can ride the wave of growth that the audio ad industry is experiencing and take advantage of the booming space by creating their own audio ads.

-There are many different channels and platforms that your audio ads can exist on.
-According to Edison Research’s 2021 Infinite Dial study, an estimated 193 million Americans listened to online audio in the last month.
+There are many different channels and platforms on which your audio ads can exist.
+According to Edison Research’s 2022 Infinite Dial study, an estimated 209 million Americans listened to online audio every month.

 Media Formats for Audio Ads

 Running your ad on a podcast or sponsoring a podcast is one of the best ways to gain direct and significant brand exposure to your target demographic.
-Podcasts can be distributed through all of the major audio streaming platforms, including Spotify, iTunes, Pandora, Buzzsprout, Podbean, SoundCloud, and many other channels.
+Podcast ads can be distributed through all of the major audio streaming platforms, including Spotify, iTunes, Google Podcasts, Amazon Podcast, Pandora, Buzzsprout, Podbean, SoundCloud, Stitcher, and many others.

 You can run your audio ad or campaign in between music on audio streaming platforms like Spotify, Pandora, Apple Music, and more.